tobe93gf/snscrape/README.md

 # snscrape
 snscrape is a scraper for social networking services (SNS).
 It scrapes things like user profiles, hashtags, or searches and returns the discovered items, e.g. the relevant posts.

-This is a clone of https://github.com/JustAnotherArchivist/snscrape but it is designed to work for Python under 3.8 and fixed some errors.
+This is a clone of https://github.com/JustAnotherArchivist/snscrape but it is changed to work for Python under 3.8 and fixed some errors.
 It's under development, use with your responsibilities.
 If you have Python >= 3.8 you'd better use the main project created by JustAnotherArchivist.

 The following services are currently supported: